agourlay/lazy-tail/Readme.md

 ## APIs

-Let's start by creating a new instance of the ```LazyTail``` class, as an optional argument it takes the LoggerName you want to expose. (by default "ROOT")
+Let's start by creating an instance of the ```LazyTail``` class, as an optional argument it takes the LoggerName you want to expose. (by default "ROOT")

 3 alternatives are currently available: